Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 - House soiling

 It’s easier to prevent issues like these ahead of time rather than deal with them after the fact.
 So will a walk around the block be enough to keep your pup happy?
 Read on for suggestions for high-activity and low-activity dogs.

 We’ve seen why exercise is so important for our canine companions, and what happens if you avoid it.
 You may be wondering about the best exercise routine for your dog.
 What exactly should you do to get your dog the exercise he needs?

-Give your high-activity dog exercise by going for long walks (45 minutes to an hour or longer) on a daily basis, and play vigorously for at least an hour on top of that.
+Give your high-activity dog exercise by going for long walks (45 minutes to an hour or longer) on a daily basis, and play for at least an hour on top of that.
 You might also consider taking a trip to the dog park and letting your pooch run off-leash for a few minutes — your dog will thank you!
-Dog sports, like agility training, also work well to maintain your dog's high exercise needs.
+Dog sports, like agility training, also work well to maintain your dog’s high exercise and mental stimulation needs.